 Granted, if you live outside of these areas, Citi Bike might not be the most practical tool for you, but if you do live in these areas, it’s very convenient.

 During rush hour, I opt to use citibike to get across town (from the East Village, so that I can spare myself the headache of getting onto the L), and then take the ACE uptown.
 I can get from East Village to Hell’s Kitchen in about 25 minutes this way.
 Or, if the weather permits, I’ll just bike the entire distance, and get there in about 20 minutes.

 Citi Bike’s app makes it easy to locate the nearest docks to you.
 They also keep track of your mileage so you can see your ride history, calories burned, number of rides, and hours spent biking.
 Almost like a built in fitbit.

-More and more protected bike lanes are being built into the streets, granted, that isn’t enough to relieve some people’s fears about biking in NYC traffic.
+More and more protected bike lanes are being built into the streets, granted, that isn’t enough to relieve some people’s fears about biking in NYC traffic, however they should know that bikes are protected by the local laws in case of boston car accident lawsuits.
 It can get a little intimidating depending on where you’re biking through.
 Safety is an important part of deciding if Citi Bike is for you.
 If you can muster up the confidence to bike through Times Square, then I definitely think you should give Citi Bike a shot.